2015 Jalalabad USAF C-130J crash

-On October 2, 2015, a Lockheed Martin C-130J Super Hercules of the United States Air Force operated by the 317th Airlift Group and the 455th Air Expeditionary Wing, crashed only 28 seconds after takeoff from Jalalabad Airport, Jalalabad, Afghanistan, killing all 11 occupants onboard.
+On October 2, 2015, a Lockheed Martin C-130J Super Hercules of the United States Air Force operated by the 317th Airlift Group and the 455th Air Expeditionary Wing, crashed only 28 seconds after takeoff from Jalalabad Airport, Jalalabad, Afghanistan, killing all 11 occupants on board.
 A further three were killed on the ground where the C-130 crashed.

 Background

 Aircraft

 The aircraft involved, manufactured in 2011, was a Lockheed Martin C-130J Super Hercules registered as 08-3174 with serial number 5648.
 It was equipped with four Allison AE2100D3 propellers and, in its four years of service, it had logged 2551.7 airframe hours.
 The aircraft was assigned to the 317th Airlift Group.

 Previous flight

 On October 1, 2015, at 21:36 Afghan Time, when the C-130J was departing Bagram Airfield for Jalalabad, the flight experienced a bird strike.
 It returned to Bagram for a mechanical inspection before again departing Bagram at 22:53 Afghan time.
 During the approach, fireworks were present around the area but no evasive actions were taken.
 The flight touched-down at Jalalabad safely at 23:13 Afghan time.